 The PrevANZ Team

 A collaborative team of neurologists, lead by A/Professor Helmut Butzkueven from the Department of Medicine, University of Melbourne, and Professor Bruce Taylor, Menzies Research Institute Tasmania, will undertake this study across 21 sites in Australia and New Zealand.

 The role of vitamin D in MS

 Taking part in the PrevANZ trial

 People with CIS who are interested in taking part should discuss participation with their neurologist.
-The sites for the trial are being finalised.
-The likely sites are listed below.
+The sites for the trial are listed below.

 Please note people who have already been diagnosed with MS are not eligible to participate in the trial.
 People with MS who are concerned about their vitamin D levels should seek advice from their GP or neurologist.